ALL images are by the photographer above (free, wild, & unrestrained)

 + Canon 1.4x II, 2.0x II, EF-25 Extension Tubes

 - American Birding Association 'Birding' Magazines

 - Peterson Woodpeckers of North America

-- Guide to the Birds of Alaska
+- Guide to the Birds of Alaska by George West

-- National Geographic Birds of North American
+- National Geographic Birds of North America

 - Birds of Prey of the West Field Guide

 - Birds of the Garden